Kongduino/BastWAN_Minimal_LoRa/README.md

 These two by [Olivier Gay](https://github.com/ogay/hmac/).
 Mucha gracias, collègue.

 So once you have this, you need to append HMAC to your encrypted packet.
 Remember, [Encrypt Then Authenticate](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html).
 So I need to take a little detour now.
 So far, the packets were HEX-encoded: I was using `LoRa.print()`, so a `0x00` in the middle would have ruined my lunch.
 A bit stupid, but it was a nice exercice in converting efficiently hex values to ASCII and vice-verse.
-I am now using `LoRa.write(encBuf, olen);`, which cuts the overall size of the buffer in half, and enables me to send more data at once if needed (and I will need it, as I writing code to send a low-res image from a camera attached to Pavel on my rooftop, to my BastMobile: the more date in each packet the better).
+I am now using `LoRa.write(encBuf, olen);`, which cuts the overall size of the buffer in half, and enables me to send more data at once if needed (and I will need it, as I'm writing code to send a low-res image from a camera attached to Pavel on my rooftop, to my BastMobile: the more date in each packet the better).

 So I introduced, alongside `needEncryption`, two more options, changeable: